mayfrost/guides/X.md

 * Make a window the only one visible:
 `Ctrl-t + Q`

+There is a full manual on the terminal:
+`info ratpoison`

 The custom _".ratpoisonrc"_ file which goes under your home directory can be customized to your needs:
 ```